 - Employ significant skills in reporting and recording residents’ psychosocial and physical signs and symptoms to the professional nurse in charge.

 - Demonstrate an appreciation and respect for the diversity and individual differences of each resident.

 Where might I find a job?

-According to the US Department of Labor, health care jobs will grow faster than any other industry – roughly 22% or 3.2 million new jobs by 2018.
 Because Patient Care Assistant training can be completed in less than six months, you can obtain rewarding work in the healthcare environment without having to spend years in school.
-You can also use your PCA training and knowledge as a stepping stone to further your medical career.
-PCAs are important members of medical teams of varying sizes, depending upon the place of employment.
+You can also use your PCA training and knowledge as a stepping stone to further your future nursing or medical career.

 If you’d like to learn more about Southern Technical Institute’s Patient Care Assistant program, request more information or if you’re ready to get started, enroll today!